-Formal Process - A student may initiate the formal process described below by timely filing a written Student Complaint/Appeal form located in The Pathfinder:
+Formal Process - A student may initiate the formal process described below by timely filing an electronic Student Complaint/Appeal form by clicking https://form.jotform.com/PanolaMain/student-complaintappeal-form

+In The Pathfinder:

 - All formal conferences shall be audio recorded. - All complaint forms and appeal notices shall be filed electronically. - All responses at Level One, Level Two, Level Three, and Level Four shall be sent electronically to the student's email address of record.